Storms and Saguaros Workshop

 The itinerary is being kept flexible to account for weather and current conditions.
 This is a storm chasing workshop, so we're focused on capturing the most dramatic storms wherever they may be.
 This itinerary is only meant to give you an idea of what we could be doing each day.

-- Day 1 (Jul 25): Meet at 1PM for a mandatory orientation session in Tucson, AZ.
+- Day 1 (July 23): Meet at 1PM for a mandatory orientation session in Tucson, AZ.
 We'll go over many techniques for photographing storms and how we forecast and plan for the weather.
-After we're done, we notice a cell of storms east of town.
+After we're done, we notice a cell of storms west of town.
 We find some nice saguaros and capture daytime lightning shots along with a dramatic sunset.

-- Day 3 (Jul 27): We don't start until afternoon due to the late night we had.
-The temps are cooler today and there isn't much storm activity.
+- Day 3 (July 25): We meet for another classroom session where you'll learn additional storm chasing techniques.
+From there, we take a few of your photos and show you our favorite post-processing techniques in Lightroom and Photoshop.
+The temps are cooler today and there isn't as much storm activity.
 We decide to go out and photograph some of the waterfalls that are flowing.
 At sunset, we get some warm golden light on the saguaros.
 Once it gets dark, we head up into the mountains and photograph the brilliant Milky Way!

-Please arrive in Tucson, AZ prior to 1PM on Thurs, July 25 for the orientation session.
-The address will be provided after registration.
-We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
-We recommend staying at or near the Marriott Residence Inn in Williams Center.
-Transportation is provided during the workshop, but you will need to get from your hotel to our pre-arranged meet-up spot in Tucson each day.
+Please arrive in Tucson, AZ prior to 1PM on Thursday, July 23rd for an orientation session.
+Our central meeting place will be at the Hilton Tucson East We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
+If you choose to stay somewhere else, you will need your own transportation to get to the meeting point.
+Transportation is provided for all workshop outings.

 All participants on this trip should be in reasonably good physical condition.
-We aren't planning to do much hiking on this trip, but participants should be comfortable walking around 1-2 miles per day.
+We aren't planning to do much hiking, but you should be comfortable walking around 1-2 miles per day.

 We timed this workshop for the best chance of monsoon storms and dramatic clouds.
-However, we can't control the weather but we'll certainly make the best at what Mother Nature throws at us.
-If skies are clear, then we'll focus on landscape photography and the Milky Way.
-The dates fall when we won't have moon interference during the best Milky Way hours.
+We can't control the weather, but will certainly make the best of what Mother Nature throws at us.
+If the storms aren't as active, we'll focus more on landscape and night photography.

 You may experience many different kinds of weather in July and August.
 Expect very hot temperatures, especially in the afternoon.
-But if storms come in, it can be very wet with milder temperatures.
-Make sure you bring good rain gear and waterproof covers for your camera.
-See the gear list further down for specific recommendations.
+If storms come in, lots of rain can fall and the temperatures will cool dramatically.
+See the gear list further down for specific recommendations on what to bring.

 Capturing daytime lightning requires a lightning trigger that is specific to your camera.
 The trigger is not needed for shooting lightning at dusk or at night.
-Do know that you get what you pay for in lightning triggers.
-Cheap triggers will usually deliver poor results.
+With lightning triggers, you get what you pay for.
+Cheap triggers will almost always deliver poor results.
+Please see our recommendations in the Gear Section below.

 - 4-Day Intensive Photo Workshop with 2 Instructors.